olensmar/ImageReplacerPlugin/README.md

 ## Why?

-I created this as I was frequently updating screenshots in documentation projects.
+I created this as I am frequently updating screenshots in documentation projects.
+And I'm lazy.

 Feel free to open issues/PRs, etc.